-Prenuptial Agreement Attorney in Jacksonville and Orange Park
+Prenuptial Agreement Attorney in Jacksonville, Orange Park and Daytona Beach

 Prenuptial Agreement in Florida Overview

 A prenuptial agreement is an agreement a couple signs before marriage that decides how assets will be divided in the event of a divorce.
 Prenuptial agreements are vital to both parties in situations where one party has substantial assets.
 These agreements must be drafted with great care and time.
 If a prenup is not handled carefully at the time of signing it can cause many future issues.
 While it is extremely important to thoroughly read and feel completely comfortable with any pre or postnuptial contracts before signing them, it is also vitally important to at the very least have the eyes of an unbiased attorney look over a prenuptial agreement to avoid major future issues.

 Fighting a Florida Prenuptial or Postnuptial Agreement

 Florida law allows for pre- or postnuptial agreements to be tossed out under certain specific circumstances.
 Having a prenuptial agreement invalidated can be difficult.
 The court will not invalidate a prenup due to adultery, not having read the agreement at the time of signing, any changes in circumstance, or not having legal representation at the time of signing.
 The court will not even throw away a prenuptial agreement that is obviously a “bad deal.”
 This means that even if an unconscionable and clearly unfair deal is not grounds to throw away a prenuptial agreement.
 There are, however, Florida statutes 61.079 detail how and when a pre- or postnuptial agreement can be set aside or invalidated.

 - Fraud: If the other ex-spouse knowingly concealed debt, lied about his or her assets, or made some other statement during signing that was later proven to be false, this could be considered fraud and may prevent the spouse from enforcing the agreement against the defrauded spouse.